exactmike/DailyReadingApp/README.md

 # DailyReadingApp
-building a daily reading web app to eventually host in azure web apps
+building a daily reading web app with Universal Dashboard to eventually host in azure web apps